-After writing a short story based from a favorite video game in sixth grade, creating a "Dungeons and Dragons" (D&D) role-playing game for the neighborhood kids turned out to be a vector for writing stories that others can relate to enough to envision themselves within.
+After writing a short story based on a favorite video game in sixth grade, creating a "Dungeons and Dragons" (D&D) role-playing game for the neighborhood kids turned out to be a vector for writing stories that others can relate to enough to envision themselves within.
 Shifting into poetry and songwriting, empathy further developed into writing letters to pen-pals farther than this writer has ever traveled, and chat room counsel-writing in an attempt to help people navigate their grief or despair.
 After publishing two books, research into world issues and governments spawned a lot of article and blog-writing, and an accumulation of self-taught search engine optimization (SEO) via trial and error objective research amidst much misinformation.

 Without stating the obvious, a fascination with life and nature has obtained mainly outdoor activities, with or without other people.
 Pouncing into Martial Arts rekindled mirror-ability to reflect within again, refining wise-attention to include the Self -- while having loads of fun!
 Aided long-term by much memorable Photography, immersion into the perspectives of others grew new roots in Psychology studies.
 From there, a gained understanding of collective humanity -- including the precious planet and ancient history -- then shifted paradigms and procured a drive to strive to unlearn and relearn history correctly.
 Inevitably, an interest in correcting errors and an open-ended story of human co-evolution with the planet presently presides.